 CITATION: For your citation, you can give only as much of the required information as you can find in the source.
-In this example, you know the source is an article with an author and a title, and you accessed it as a PDF file.
-So you can combine items 13a (basic format for an article) and 71 (digital file) to create the works cited entry for the source.
-Since you can't tell when the article was published, you should use "N.d." for "No date."
-At the end of your citation, it is a good idea to include the description "Course materials" and supplementary information about the course (such as its title or number and the term).
+In this example, you know the source is an article with an author and a title, so you can use item 13a (basic format for an article).
+Because you don't have much other information about the source, it is a good idea to include the description "Course materials" and supplementary information about the course (such as its title or number and the term).